 Mykonos is home to over 600 churches, and the island only has 10,000 people.
 So, where do you start?
 Well, one of the best is the famed Panagia Paraportiani.
 The church is the most famous Mykonos church and one of the world’s most photographed churches.
 You can find the church at Mykonos town’s entrance.
 Did you know the church was the result of five small churches that were built on top of each other?
 It took centuries for this to occur!

-Another excellent Mykonos church is the Agios Nikolaos, which you’ll find in Mykonos’s old port.
+Another excellent Mykonos church is the Agios Nikolaos, which you’ll find in Mykonos’ old port.
 Visitors love the blue dome, making it one of the island’s most distinctive churches.
 Also, you can capture the stunning Mykonos skyline from the church.

 Take a boat to Delos Archaeological site

 The island was an extensive economic and political force in the first and second centuries CE.
 You can easily explore Delos in a day because it is only three kilometers in size and easy to explore.
-Plus, Delos has an archeological museum offering a comprehensive look into ancient Greece.
+Plus, Delos has an archaeological museum offering a comprehensive look into ancient Greece.

 These are the two best options, but it depends on what time you arrive on the island.
 The Original Morning Delos Guided Tour is a fantastic option if you want to explore during the day.
 You’ll get a knowledgeable guide, and you will travel in pure comfort by boat from Mykonos to Delos.
 Alternatively, you could try The Original Evening Delos Guided Tour, which offers an excellent service in the evening.